lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-4. Make sure the plugin has not already been created and put into the pluginsForDevices map:
+4. A check is done to make sure the plugin has not already been created and put into the pluginsForDevices map:

 ```cpp
  if (pluginsForDevices.find(deviceName) != pluginsForDevices.end()) {